MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

   + Have a supported model object.
 Only a limited number of model types and scoring functions are supported.
 For a list of prediction functions supported in this release, see @@Supported Prediction Functions.  <Link to Jeannine's real-time overview @@LINK COMING LATER>
   + Leave code, inputs, or outputs undefined since it takes a data.frame as input and output by default.

+See an [end-to-end realtime example](#realtime-example) and learn how to use `publishService` to create Realtime and standard script web services in the next section.
 <!--
 <a name="type"></a>